-They are simulators, or sims; multimillion dollar pieces of technology with fully kitted-out cockpits atop hydraulic legs that add realistic motion to the incredible fidelity of the ‘window’ screens.
+They are flight simulators, or sims; multimillion dollar pieces of technology with fully kitted-out cockpits atop hydraulic legs that add realistic motion to the incredible fidelity of the ‘window’ screens.
 ‘The visuals are a blend of Google Earth satellite imagery mixed with technology from video-game producers as you get close to the ground,’ explains General Manager Operations Mark Hoey.

-Recently, Cathay Pacific used the Boeing 747-8F simulators to become the first overseas airline to get a computerised approach approved by the US Federal Aviation Authority (FAA).
+Recently, Cathay Pacific used the Boeing 747-8F flight simulators to become the first overseas airline to get a computerised approach approved by the US Federal Aviation Authority (FAA).
 But why was this special achievement necessary?

 Cathay Pacific operates a fleet of 20 747 freighters.
 One of their trunk routes is across the Pacific, to a network across the Americas, which requires a fuelling stop in Anchorage, Alaska.

 Surrounded by snow-capped mountains and beset with challenging weather, especially in winter, Ted Stevens Anchorage International Airport has three runways that are fitted with instrument guidance for an automated ‘instrument approach’.

 That is, except when the wind blows from the west.
 ‘There is no instrument guidance to the westerly runways 25L and 25R – it is a wholly visual approach,’ explains Hoey.
 ‘This means there is no data that can be entered into the flight management computer, so the aircraft must be flown manually using visual references – not always ideal given Alaska’s weather.’